KalebNails/Flight-Dynamics-Control-Project/README.md

 <details>
 <summary><strong>Waypoint Calculator</strong></summary>

-Computes navigation paths and waypoint transitions.
+This is the subsystem waypoint calcultoor

 </details>